delosreyesjohnpaul/damag/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Contributing

+Contributions are welcome!
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch.
+3. Make your changes.
+4. Submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+## Contact

+For any questions or inquiries, please contact [John Paul delos Reyes](https://github.com/delosreyesjohnpaul).

+---

+Feel free to customize this template according to your project's specific details and requirements.